jakimowb/enmapbox_testmigration2/doc/source/dev_section/rfc_list/rfc1.rst

 Technically: **QGIS PAM** shadows **GDAL PAM**

-Guide line 1: if you need to set metadata in a processing algorithm: set it to **GDAL PAM**, so that GDAL can read it later!
+Guide line 1:
+    If you need to set metadata in a processing algorithm: set it to **GDAL PAM**, so that GDAL can read it later!

-Guide line 2: if you need to set/update metadata in a GUI application: set it to **QGIS PAM**.
+Guide line 2:
+    If you need to set/update metadata in a GUI application: set it to **QGIS PAM**.

 Implementation
 --------------

 Technically, we don't need any new functions or methods, because we fully rely on the layer custom property interface.

-Handling of property keys, and QGIS PAM over GDAL PAM priority, can be tedious and should be encapsulated in utils functions or methods.
+But, the handling of property keys, and QGIS PAM over GDAL PAM priority, can be tedious and should be encapsulated in utils functions or methods.
 One example implementation is given by the **RasterReader** class.

 On the dataset level we can use::